The Bloodline: Official formation of The Bloodline (2020–2021)

-Jimmy returned from injury on the May 7 episode of SmackDown, but did not approve of the alliance between Jey and Reigns, as he called Jey "Reigns' bitch" and started wearing a t-shirt that said "Nobody's Bitch".
-On the June 4 episode of SmackDown, The Usos reunited and challenged The Mysterios (Rey Mysterio and Dominik Mysterio) for the SmackDown Tag Team Championship, however, the match ended in a controversial finish in which the referee did not notice that Jimmy had his shoulder up during the pin.
-The Usos were granted a rematch later that same night, but during the rematch, Reigns interfered by attacking the Mysterios, not wanting The Usos to embarrass themselves again.
-Following the match, Reigns brutally attacked Rey's son Dominik, which Jimmy felt Reigns took too far, also furthering tensions between Reigns and Jimmy.
-The ensuing dissension between the two over Jey's allegiance eventually caused Jey to temporarily walk out on the June 11 episode of SmackDown, after which, Reigns manipulated Jimmy into feeling guilty for their recent dissension.
-As a result, the following week on the June 18 episode of SmackDown, Jimmy offered his help to Reigns during his Hell in a Cell match with Rey Mysterio, and he rose Reigns' hand after the match.
-The following week on SmackDown, Jimmy attempted to assist Reigns when Edge attacked him and speared him through the barricade.
+At SummerSlam on August 23, 2020, Reigns returned after a five-month hiatus and attacked both newly crowned Universal Champion "The Fiend" Bray Wyatt and Braun Strowman, turning heel for the first time since 2014.
+With Paul Heyman as his manager, he won the WWE Universal Championship at Payback.
+Reigns defended the title against his cousin Jey Uso, first at Clash of Champions and later, at Hell in a Cell in a Hell in a Cell "I Quit" match with the added stipulation that if Jey lost, he would have to follow Reigns' orders or be kicked out of their family.

-On the July 9 episode of SmackDown, Jey returned and both Usos solidified their alliance with Reigns, thus cementing them both as heels in the process, and properly reuniting as "The Bloodline."
+Jey joined Reigns in October 2020 while Jimmy joined in July 2021, starting the Bloodline stable.
+As part of the Bloodline, On the April 9 special WrestleMania episode of SmackDown, Jey won the André the Giant Memorial Battle Royal, Jey's first singles accolade in WWE.

 All champions (2021–2022)

 On the July 16 episode of SmackDown - the first episode after WWE resumed touring following its Florida "ThunderDome" residency during the COVID-19 pandemic - The Bloodline faced Edge and The Mysterios in a six-man tag team match, in which they emerged victorious, although Edge attacked the trio after the match.
 At Money in the Bank, The Usos defeated The Mysterios on the Kickoff pre-show to become five-time SmackDown Tag Team Champions.
 In the main event, Reigns defeated Edge to retain the Universal Championship.
 At SummerSlam, The Usos once again defeated The Mysterios to retain the SmackDown Tag Team Championships, and Reigns later defeated John Cena in the main event to retain the Universal Championship.